List of exceptional asteroids: Retrograde

-Minor planets with orbital inclinations greater than 90° (the greatest possible is 180°) orbit in a retrograde direction.
+Minor planets with orbital inclinations near or greater than 90° (the greatest possible is 180°) orbit in a retrograde direction.
 As of March 2018, of the near-800,000 minor planets known, there are only 99 known retrograde minor planets (0.01% of total minor planets known).
 In comparison, there are over 2,000 comets with retrograde orbits.
 This makes retrograde minor planets the rarest group of all.
 High-inclination asteroids are either Mars-crossers (possibly in the process of being ejected from the Solar System) or damocloids.
 Some of these are temporarily captured in retrograde resonance with the gas giants.